tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 The `addrLookup` table is used by most of the address book methods (e.g., `HasAddress`, `IsGood`, `MarkGood`, `MarkAttempt`), as it provides fast access to addresses.

+> TODO: reorganize this description having the goals of this organization
+> explained before their actual implementation.

 ### Errors